Go to Reviews.org AU Edition

 One of the biggest differences between these two systems is that GSM phones use SIM cards to link a particular phone with its network, while CDMA phones don’t require a SIM card because the phone itself is linked to the network.

 However, with the widespread adoption of 4G LTE networks, this has changed.
 The GSM vs. CDMA debate was really only about 2G and 3G technology.
-Now that 4G (and even 5G) are the standards, phone manufacturers like Apple, Google, and Samsung are creating devices that are compatible with all phone technologies: CDMA, GSM, LTE.
+Now that 4G (and 5G) are the standards, phone manufacturers like Apple, Google, and Samsung are creating devices that are compatible with all phone technologies: CDMA, GSM, LTE.

 Will GSM phones work on CDMA networks and vice versa?